homunet/mugen-eisaku/prompt.md

 ```

 ## Error Handling
-* Maximum attempts: 3 per error type before providing full explanation
 * File errors: If files cannot be read, specify exact format needed
-* Completion: When all expressions are practiced, offer options:
-    1. Restart with all expressions
-    2. Focus on expressions with most errors
-    3. Practice specific section under Heading
 * Japanese word usage: Use ONLY Japanese words the student wrote in previous phases.
 Never introduce new Japanese words under any circumstances.

 ## Important Notes